AbbVie (ABBV) Q3 2017 Results - Earnings Call Transcript

 Evan Seigerman - Barclays Capital, Inc.

 Hi all, this is Evan on for Geoff.
-Congrats on all the progress and thank you for some of the longer-term guidance and insights, and one quick thank you to Liz and her team for the great strategic slides.
+Congrats on all the progress, and thank you for some of the longer-term guidance and insights, and one quick thank you to Liz and her team for the great strategic slides.
 They're very, very helpful.

-One on hep C, given the evolving commercial landscape for hep C, what are some of your lessons learned on pricing and reimbursement?
+One on hep C. Given the evolving commercial landscape for hep C, what are some of your lessons learned on pricing and reimbursement?
 And then I have a follow-up on Rova-T.

 Richard A. Gonzalez - AbbVie, Inc.

-I don't know that I would describe them as lessons learned.
+Well, I don't know that I would describe them as lessons learned.
 I think as we indicated when we launched MAVYRET, one of the things that we look carefully at is what segment of the U.S. market would be available for this asset and what was the right go-to-market strategy to be able to access that, because we certainly viewed that as the early opportunity.
-And then obviously, we drove our decision to come out with a WAC [Wholesale Acquisition Cost] that was in the price range that we came out with.
-So whether you call that a lesson learned or you just say basically in our analysis of how to be successful in this segment of the market, that was the strategy we came up with.
+And then obviously, we drove our decision to come out with a WAC that was in the price range that we came out with it.
+So whether you call that a lesson learned or you just say that basically in our analysis of how to be successful in this segment of the market, that was the strategy we came up with.
 I think you can look at it either way.

 Certainly, I think as we look back at that decision, that was a good decision that clearly has had the impact that we had hoped it would have.
 And I think in general, we like stability in this market.
 Certainly, this is a market that has had significant price erosion over the last several years.
 Most of our contracting is positioned in a parity fashion, and we're totally comfortable with that.
-In fact, that's our preferred position because we believe this asset can compete effectively, quite effectively on the attributes of the asset itself.
+In fact, that's our preferred position because we believe this asset can compete effectively, quite effectively, on the attributes of the asset itself.
 And I think that is the positioning that we're using in the marketplace, and it's been effective.

 Evan Seigerman - Barclays Capital, Inc.